Elliott P. Skinner: Awards

+Elliott P. Skinner Book Award

+The Elliott P. Skinner Book Award is an annual prize sponsored by the Association for Africanist Anthropology (AfAA), a section of the American Anthropological Association.
+Named in honor of Elliott P. Skinner, the award recognizes outstanding books that contribute significantly to the global community of Africanist scholars and further the interests of the African continent.
+The award is open to works from all sub-fields of anthropology, with a focus on books based on extensive fieldwork in Africa or those advancing innovative research methodologies.
+Awardees are selected for their originality, scholarly contribution, and potential to reach both academic and broader audiences.
+Awardees include prominent Africanists, such as Michael Lambek, James H. Smith, Yolanda Covington-Ward, James Ferguson, Serena Owusua Dankwa, Daniel Jordan Smith, and Jemima Pierre.

 Personal

 He was married to Thelma, divorced in 1977.
 In 1982 he married Gwendolyn Mikell (b.
 24 March 1948), who was the first tenured Black woman at Georgetown University, and now Emeritus Professor.
 On his death he had two daughters, three sons, seven grandchildren; and one great-grandchild.

 On April 21, 2007, Skinner died of heart failure at his home in Washington, D.C., where he had moved on retirement.
 He was 82 years old.